The brilliance of Todd Rundgren’s career lies in its schizophrenia.

 All of which makes Rundgren arguably the perfect rock star.

-Rundgren produced the album, played every instrument, did all the vocals on 19 of the 25 tracks, and wrote all the songs with the exception of the two songs in a medley and Dust In The Wind.
+Rundgren produced the album, played every instrument, did all the vocals on 19 of the 25 tracks, and wrote all the songs except the two songs in a medley and Dust In The Wind.

-The result was an album which stands as Rundgren’s zenith both commercially and critically and displays a mastery of different musical styles almost unparalleled in popular music.
+The result was an album that stands as Rundgren’s commercial and critical zenith and displays a mastery of different musical styles almost unparalleled in popular music.

 Hello, It’s Me (one in a series of gorgeous ballads that dot Rundgren’s career) became his highest charting single, peaking at #5, and the album stayed on the charts for many months.